 Sandbox & Production certificate to avoid any problems switching between debug and release builds.

-Click the cog icon next to the Android logo, enter your FCM Server Key and upload your Google Services Account JSON File.
-Please note that the Google Services Account JSON file is different from the Google Services JSON file you add to your app.
+Click the cog icon next to the Android logo, enter your FCM Server Key and upload your Google Service Account private key JSON File.
+Please note that the Google Service Account JSON file is different from the Google Services JSON file you add to your app.
 Please see the instructions in this video to download the right file.
 Please also ensure that Firebase Cloud Messaging API is enabled for your Firebase project in the Google Developer Console.

 Once you have re-uploaded your certificates and keys, pleae contact technical support by clicking on the down arrow next to your login, selecting